novara754/bf-rs/README.md

 $ bf -c sample.bf
 ```

-**Note:** Generating a native binary currently relies on a C compiler called `gcc` to be in
+**Note:** Generating a native binary currently relies on a Rust compiler, namely `rustc`, to be in
 the system path.
-On Windows you can install GCC using Mingw-w64.

 ## Todo